Thermadiag/seq/docs/format.md

 ```

-Above example compiled with gcc 10.1.0 (-O3) for msys2 on Windows 10 on a Intel(R) Core(TM) i7-10850H at 2.70GHz gives the following output:
+Above example compiled with msvc 14.20 (all optimization flags, C++20 support) on Windows 10 on a Intel(R) Core(TM) i7-10850H at 2.70GHz gives the following output:

-> Write table with streams: 3469 ms
+> Write table with streams: 4482 ms
 >
-> Write table with seq formatting module: 413 ms
+> Write table with seq formatting module: 677 ms
 >
+> Write table with std::format : 1107 ms
+>
-> Write centered double with seq::fmt: 366 ms
+> Write left-aligned double with seq::fmt: 519 ms